Cüneyt Özdemir: Radikal newspaper

 Between years 2011 and 2014, Özdemir wrote for Radikal newspaper. Özdemir wrote 5 days a week at his column at Radikal.
 He has written extensively on political affairs, global issues, pop-cultural developments, Middle East and Europe at this column.

 Dipnot TV

-Özdemir founded the production company DIPNOT TV in 2008.
-Over the years, company has produced prominent TV programs, most importantly the news program 5N1K that has been aired on CNN Türk for more than 15 years now. Özdemir has also produced Sağır Oda, a popular Turkish TV series between 2006 and 2007.
+Özdemir founded the production company Dipnot TV in 2008, which has produced 5N1K for many years, as well as Turkish TV series Sağır Oda between 2006 and 2007.

 DIPNOT TV Company led by Cüneyt Özdemir continues to produce TV shows and documentaries. Özdemir created new business models in publicity, media and social media projects.
 His company also produces corporate promotion shootings, advertisements, viral videos both for internet and TV platforms as well as social media campaigns.
 Over the years Özdemir's production company has worked with numerous important clients including Akbank, Kalebodur, Turkcell, Vodafone, Google, Ericson, Coca-Cola, Efes Pilsen, Tuborg, Unilever, Chevrolet and so on.